-Sieve the flour, icing sugar, baking powder into a jug and stir to combine.
+Sieve the flour, icing sugar and baking powder into a jug and stir to combine.

-Break the eggs into the jug, add the milk and beat to a smooth, thick batter.
+Break the eggs into the jug, add half the milk and beat to a smooth paste.

-Put a small knob of butter into a frying pan over medium heat, as it melts tip the pan so that the melted butter covers its surface.
+Put a little butter into a frying pan over a medium heat, as it melts tip the pan so that the melted butter covers its surface.

 Pour some batter into the pan to make 10cm/4” circles and continue cooking over a medium heat.

-When bubbles appear on the surface and the base is golden, turn the pancake over and cook the other side.
+When bubbles appear on the surface and the base is golden, turn the pancakes over and cook the other side.

 I used wholemeal spelt.
 I added Sicilian lemon extract and used almond milk, 200ml.
 Pinch of salt.
 Yum.